adityadhopade/interview_deck/kubernetes_trivia.md

 ### POD TO POD Communication

-- For POD to POD communication we need to have the `Route`(Permission) and `Address(IP)` need to have the Route as well as the address.
+- For POD to POD communication we need to have the `Route(Permission)` and `Address(IP)` need to have the Route as well as the address.
-- Now Address cab be of 2 types ==> Private and Public Address
+- Now Address can be of 2 types ==> Private and Public Address
-- In the earlier setup we have managed to keep it in the CNI Range i.e. the Private IP Range.
+- In the earlier setup we have managed to keep it in the CNI Range of the Flannel i.e. the Private IP Range.
-- If a external user wants to connect the private Ip range it cannot connect to it as private ip ranges are not accessible outside the cluster.
+- If a external user wants to connect the private IP range it **CANNOT** connect to it as private ip ranges are not accessible outside the cluster.
-- As the private IP are not resolvable ; it can resolve only by Gateway of the Infrastructure. eg(10.10.9.8 ) -
+- As the private IP are not resolvable ; it can resolve only by Gateway of the Infrastructure which will connect to the Nodes > Pods > Application. eg> of Private IP Range (10.10.9.8)
+-

 ### Types of Services in K8